 DANCE TO BE HELD AT MT.
 HERMON COMMUNITY CENTER

-A dance featuring “Blue Diamond” will be held on Friday, Nov.
-30, at the Mt.
+A dance featuring “Rusty Tymes” will be held on Saturday, Dec.
+8, at the Mt.
 Hermon Community Center.
 The doors open at 6 p.m., and the music starts at 7 p.m.

 Posted in Local News